robbintt/popup-openvpn/README.md

     2. go to `settings->security->SSH keys`
     3. Paste your key, found by default `$HOME/.ssh/id_rsa.pub`
         - tip: make a key with `ssh-keygen`
+        - danger: `ssh-keygen` WILL overwrite your current key without warning
     4. On server creation, the key will be added in server's `root` user's `authorized_keys`
     5. `ansible` reads from the default `id_rsa.pub` location
-        - you can set a different location as a command line argument in `manage.sh`
+        - you can manually set a key as a command line argument in `manage.sh`

 3. Create a new server on Digital Ocean
     1. Choose the `Ubuntu 16.04.1 x64` base image